 How long does it take for ART to work?

 Viral load is the amount of HIV in a person’s blood.
 A main goal of ART is to reduce a person’s viral load to an undetectable level.
 An undetectable viral load means that the level of HIV in the blood is too low to be detected by a viral load test.

 Once effective ART is started, it usually takes 3 to 6 months for a person’s viral load to reach an undetectable level.
 Having an undetectable viral load doesn’t mean a person’s HIV is cured.
 Although there is still some HIV in the person’s body, an undetectable viral load shows that ART is working effectively to keep the person’s HIV under control.
 In addition, people with HIV who maintain an undetectable viral load have effectively no risk of transmitting HIV to their HIV-negative partner through sex.

 This fact sheet is based on information from the following sources:

 - From the Department of Health and Human Services: Guidelines for the Use of Antiretroviral Agents in Adults and Adolescents Living with HIV: Treatment Goals and What to Start: Initial Combination Regimens for the Antiretroviral-Naive Patient

-- From the Department of Veterans Affairs: Treatment Decisions
+- From the Department of Veterans Affairs: Treatment Decisions for HIV

 - Call 1-800-448-0440